On conditional distortion risk measures under uncertainty: Examples

 \subsection{WVaR and RVaR}

-Throughout this subsection, for simplicity, we assume that $\sX^\perp(P) = \sX$.
-Let us briefly recall the definitions of WVaR introduced by Acerbi (2002) and Cherny (2006) and RVaR studied by Cont et al. (2010) and Embrechts et al. (2018).
+Throughout this subsection, for simplicity, we assume that $\sX^\perp = \sX$.
+Let us start with recalling the definitions of WVaR introduced by Acerbi (2002) and Cherny (2006), and RVaR studied by Cont et al. (2010) and Embrechts et al. (2018).